NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 and connect perfectly without cracks to neighboring clusters within the same object."
 [41] Data is streamed in on demand so that only visible detail needs to reside in memory.
 Nanite runs in its own rendering pass that completely bypasses traditional draw calls.
-My suspicion is that this process is similar to regular batching but with some extra complexity.
 Overall, this addition to an engine allows to build extremely complex open worlds with astonishing amount of details.
 Filming industry can abuse Nanite by importing high fidelity art sources like ZBrush sculpts and photogrammetry scans.
 Although it is good for complex meshes when doing cinematography,